-- 11.1.2 The brake system must be designed in order that the force exerted on the brake pads within each circuit are the same at all times. - 11.1.3 Any powered device, other than the system referred to in Article 11.7, which is capable of altering the configuration or affecting the performance of any part of the brake system is forbidden. - 11.1.4 Any change to, or modulation of, the brake system whilst the car is moving must be made by the driver's direct physical input or by the system referred to in Article 11.7, and may not be pre-set.
+- 11.1.1 With the exception of a power unit, all cars must be equipped with only one brake system.
+This system must comprise solely of two separate hydraulic circuits operated by one pedal, one circuit operating on the two front wheels and the other on the two rear wheels.
+This system must be designed so that if a failure occurs in one circuit the pedal will still operate the brakes in the other. - 11.1.2 The brake system must be designed in order that the force exerted on the brake pads within each circuit are the same at all times. - 11.1.3 Any powered device which is capable of altering the configuration or affecting the performance of any part of the brake system is forbidden. - 11.1.4 Any change to, or modulation of, the brake system whilst the car is moving must be made by the driver's direct physical input, may not be pre-set and must be under his complete control at all times.